EvansSnave/Budget_App/README.md

   - [📝 License ](#-license-)

 # 📖Bundle App<a name="about-project"></a>
 > `Bundle App` is a rails application which allows customers to create transactions and the money they've spent on them.
 They will be able to create new transactions with categories.
+Original idea from Gregoire Vella on Behance.

 ## 🛠 Built With <a name="built-with"></a>